rajeshmantri2711/i3-Dotfiles/nerd-fonts-symbols/README.md

  * Patch your own variations with the various options provided by the font patcher (i.e. not include all symbols for smaller font size)

-For more information see: [The FAQ](https://github.com/ryanoasis/nerd-fonts/wiki/FAQ-and-Troubleshooting#which-font)
+For more Information see: [The FAQ](https://github.com/ryanoasis/nerd-fonts/wiki/FAQ-and-Troubleshooting#which-font)

 [SIL-RFN]:http://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web_fonts_and_RFNs#14cbfd4a